 We are blind to what is coming when we are drowning in the tyranny of our pain.
 That is the worst part about pain.
 Pain, whether it is physical or emotional, closes you up in a prison of “now”; and the now is not a wonderful place when it hurts.
 The now hurts when we introduce mental concepts about the now, into the now… which is a reality for nearly all of us.
 Pain convinces you that pain is eternal.
 You cannot see the light at the end of the tunnel.
 In many ways, emotional pain is exactly like birth.
 When you are deep in the contractions, you begin to panic because you feel like it will never end and you can’t take one more minute of it.
 You are desperate to be over with it.
 You lack objective view of the full picture of what is occurring.
 Only when it is over can you see the outcome of it all.

-I received a message today from someone congratulating me on what has come into my life as a result of having gone through such a hard time in the last 6 months.
-It got me to thinking about the fact that we are so blind to the potential of future beauty when we are suffering.
+The conversation got me to thinking about the fact that we are so blind to the potential of future beauty when we are suffering.
 When we are going through a difficult time in life and we are miserable, we are in an intense, accelerated process of creation.
 We simply cannot yet see the promise of that new life.
 We are absorbed in the now-ness of the pain as if it is eternal.
 But it is universal truth that to the degree that you experience pain, you give birth to that same degree of joy within the universe and the real “work” of your life, is to allow yourself to flow in the direction of that joy which you have birthed as a result of the contrast, so as to live the experience of it.

 If you are suffering, you are in the process of creating what you want right now by virtue of experiencing what you do not want.
 You may not be able to feel it yet; you may not be able to see it yet.
 But it is my promise that metaphorically speaking, the new life you have so been looking forward to will be born.
 And the more you allow it, the quicker it will be born.